colorzzr/KeyCodeUsage/OpenCv.md

 Gray has only black whtie -> `<unsign int>`

 Full-color has three channels -> `<Vecb>` (vecter  bit):

+:+1:note here use `cv::` can see all the vector type, but without it the code still work

 - varible.at<Vecb>(row, col)[0] (Blue channel)
 - varible.at<Vecb>(row, col)[1] (Green channel)
 - varible.at<Vecb>(row, col)[2] (Red channel)